mobxjs/mobx/docs/intro/concepts.md

 ### 3. Actions

 An _action_ is any piece of code that changes the _state_.
-User events, backend data pushes, scheduled events etc.
+User events, backend data pushes, scheduled events, etc.
 An action is like a user that enters a new value in a spreadsheet cell.

 Actions can be defined explicitly in MobX to help you to structure code more clearly.